Taxonomy

 4. Intervention Content

 Used with diseases for therapeutic interventions except drug therapy, diet therapy, radiotherapy, and surgery, for which specific subheadings exist.
 The concept is also used for articles and books dealing with multiple therapies.
 Disease management interventions range widely from a single educational session to remote electronic monitoring to comprehensive programs involving multidisciplinary care teams.
-This variety reflects the perspective of those providing the intervention (e.g., physician, nurse, or pharmacist), issues specific to the patient population, and the
+This variety reflects the perspective of those providing the intervention (e.g., physician, nurse, or pharmacist), issues specific to the patient population, and the goals of the funding organization)

 4.2.
 Surgical Procedures